How can Tele-Law driven legal assistance benefit the rural population?

 A comprehensive knowledge and understanding of laws and rights

-The rural populace is ignorant about their legal duties and responsibilities which often land them into tough discords.
-Availability of Tele-law shall commute legal advice and assistance beyond the city jurisdiction and reach rural households making the village dwellers know and act upon proper statutory measures.
+The rural populace are ignorant about their legal duties and responsibilities which often land them into tough discords.
+Availability of Tele-law shall commute legal advises and assistance beyond the city jurisdiction and reach rural households making the village dwellers know and act upon proper statutory measures.

 Faster solution for pending litigation

 Tele-law can contribute to faster resolutions of pending lawsuits and speed up justice.
-The rural population is most reluctant in seeking legal help, mainly due to the long waiting time involved in the process.
+Rural population are mostly reluctant in seeking legal help, mainly due to the long waiting time involved in the process.
 With virtual legal help, it is possible to curtail the time and simultaneously reduce the expense.
 Thus, motivating the rural mass put their trust on the existing legal system.

 More disputes surfacing for legal assistance

-The tele-law provides virtual assistance guided by the Paralegal Volunteers as a first contact for the applicant pursuing justice.
-This is quite convincing and is expected to drive the villagers towards the right channel where they can get effective legal help.
-Since most PLV is supposedly women, more cases or domestic violence or crimes against women are expected to surface.
+The tele-law provides virtual assistance guided by the Para-legal Volunteers as a first contact for the applicant pursuing justice.
+This is quite convincing; and is expected to drive the villagers towards the right channel where they can get effective legal help.
+Since, most PLV are supposably women, more cases or domestic violence or crimes against women are expected to surface.
 The victims, mostly women in these cases will find a comfortable medium to communicate their problems through these female PLVs.

 PeopleLink’s contribution towards Tele-Law deployment